Hemoglobin A1C Test

 What is being tested?

 Hemoglobin is a type of protein in the blood that carries oxygen.
 Glucose attaches to hemoglobin to form glycated hemoglobin.
-This test checks the amount of glycated hemoglobin in your blood, which is a good indicator of the average amount of glucose in your blood during the past 2–3 months.
+This test checks the amount of glycated hemoglobin in your blood.
+This is a good indicator of the average amount of glucose in your blood during the past 2–3 months.

 What kind of sample is taken?